Feature Selection: A Data Perspective: Feature Selection on Conventional Data

 \subsection{Sparse Learning based Methods}

-Filter feature selection methods select features that are independent of any learning algorithms.
-However, they do not take into account the bias of learning algorithms such that the selected features may not be optimal for a specific learning task.
-To tackle this issue, embedded methods are used to embed the feature selection phase into the learning algorithm construction where these two phases compliment each other.
-The selected features are suitable for that learning algorithm which can be used for further analysis.
-There are three main types of embedded feature selection methods: The first type of embedded methods are pruning methods.
-At the very beginning, they use the whole set of features to train a learning model and then attempt to remove some features by setting the feature coefficients to zero, while maintaining the model performance.
-One example method in this category is recursive feature elimination methods using support vector machine (SVM)~\citep{guyon2002gene}.
-The second type of embedded methods contains a built-in feature selection mechanism such as ID3~\citep{quinlan1986induction} and C4.5~\citep{quinlan1993c4}.
 The third type of methods is sparse learning based methods which aim to minimize the fitting errors along with some sparse regularization terms.
-The sparse regularizer forces some feature coefficients to be small or exactly zero, and then the corresponding features can be simply eliminated.
+The sparse regularizer forces many feature coefficients to be small, or exactly zero, and then the corresponding features can be simply eliminated.
 Sparse learning based methods have received considerable attention in recent years due to their good performance and interpretability.
-In the following subsections, we review representative sparse learning based feature selection methods from both supervised and unsupervised perspectives.
-We first cover some representative supervised sparse learning based methods and then introduce some unsupervised sparse learning based methods.
+In the following parts, we review some representative sparse learning based feature selection methods from both supervised and unsupervised perspectives.